hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `node_labels` - (Optional) A map of Kubernetes labels which should be applied to nodes in the Default Node Pool.
 Changing this forces a new resource to be created.

-* `node_taints` - (Optional) A list of Kubernetes taints which should be applied to nodes in the agent pool (e.g `key=value:NoSchedule`).
-Changing this forces a new resource to be created.

 * `orchestrator_version` - (Optional) Version of Kubernetes used for the Agents.
 If not specified, the latest recommended version will be used at provisioning time (but won't auto-upgrade)

 -> **Note:** This version must be supported by the Kubernetes Cluster - as such the version of Kubernetes used on the Cluster/Control Plane may need to be upgraded first.